ararslan/CirrusCI.jl/README.md

 Submission of coverage information to [Coveralls](https://coveralls.io) is currently unsupported, though requesting it will similarly not affect the build status.

+### Projects in Subdirectories

+By default, CirrusCI.jl will look for your Julia project in the root directory of the repository.
+For projects that reside in a subdirectory, for example as part of a monorepo, the environment variable `JULIA_PROJECT_SUBDIR` can be used to specify the path to the project.

 ## Overview

 Refer to the Cirrus documentation for information on the available execution environments.